SkylineCommunications/dataminer-docs/develop/tools/TOOProtocolDevelopmentWithCICD/Pipeline_stages_for_Automation_scripts.md

 ## Validate solution

-This step verifies whether the Automation script(s) have C# code blocks.
+This step verifies whether there are C# code blocks in the Automation script(s).
 If not, the SonarQube stage will be skipped.

 ## Validate tag